 The Three Must-See Statues at Mimuroto-ji

-After passing through the vermilion-painted Sanmon gate and climbing the stone cases, you will find three large statues that we highly recommend you worship.
+After passing through the vermilion-painted Sanmon gate and climbing the stone cases, you will find three large statues that we highly recommend that you worship.

 Ugajin (宇賀神) Statue

 Ugajin with a snake body is the first statue you will encounter on your way to the main worship hall.
 It is said that if you stroke the statue, you will receive blessings, such as good health (if you touch his beard), money fortune (if you touch his tail), and good luck (if you touch his ears).
-Probably because the statue has a big smile on its face, touching the Ugajin would give you a smile and a sense of peace of mind.

 Fukutoku Rabbit (福徳兎) and Shōun Bull (勝運の牛)